 After the Training

-In the future, Chakriya plans to balance her schooling and work life, and to keep the Red Bee page more active and produce regular content.
-She plans to use lessons from the InSTEDD training, and her work with community-focused social media campaigns, to help boost her family’s business today, and every day in the future.
-She is now maintaining the engagement on the page until her family produces enough honey to keep up with the offline and online sales.
-Chakriya is both the proud daughter from a farming family and a smart GenZ citizen who utilizes digital tools to advance her family’s business.
+In the future, Chakriya plans to balance her schooling and work life while keeping the Red Bee page active and producing regular content.
+She aims to apply the lessons from the InSTEDD training and her experience with community-focused social media campaigns to continuously boost her family's business.
+Chakriya is proud to be the daughter of a farming family and a smart GenZ citizen who effectively utilizes digital tools to advance her family's business.